 Lazer Gate – A History of Borden Mill Number 2

 Originally the Lazer Gate building was known as Richard Borden Mill No. 2.
 Constructed in 1889 out of Fall River granite, it was part of the Borden Mill complex which consisted of a total of 12 structures, most of which are no longer standing.
 Borden Mill No 1, which stood along Rodman St., was demolished after a fire claimed most of the building.
-At the time of the fire Mill No 1 was used as an Arlan’s Department store, a New Bedford based chain of department stores.
+Link here to Youtube video of the news report.
+At the time of the fire Mill No 1 was used as an Arlan’s Department store, a New Bedford based chain.

 More details will be added when available.